 Molokai Sweet Potato: a purple sweet potato variety that is steamed and served with coconut syrup and flakes

-Huli Chicken: on veggie long rice noodles: an recipe of chicken, veggies and long rice noodles marinated in an Asian influenced sauce and baked.
+Huli Chicken: on veggie long rice noodles: a recipe of chicken, veggies and long rice noodles marinated in an Asian influenced sauce and baked.

 Kalua Pork: Roasted pork cooked in the imu, underground oven.

-Sesame, Honey Island Fish: with spinach and a mango, coconut sauce: a sesame, honey basted fish broiled on spinach, topped with a mango, coconut cream sauce.
+Sesame, Honey Island Fish: with spinach and mango, coconut sauce: sesame, honey basted fish broiled on spinach, topped with a mango, coconut cream sauce.